Hunter Biden makes surprise appearance on Capitol Hill as Republicans weigh contempt of Congress

 "He has materially, substantially and in good faith complied with what your requests were," Raskin told Comer of Hunter Biden.

-Many Democrats trained their focus on Oversight members Perry, Biggs and other Republicans, accusing them of hypocrisy for chastising Hunter Biden after defying their own congressional subpoenas.
+Many Democrats trained their focus on Oversight members Perry and Biggs, as well as other Republicans, accusing them of hypocrisy for chastising Hunter Biden after defying their own congressional subpoenas.

 "Today is all about a combination of chutzpah and delusional theory," Rep. Gerry Connolly, a Virginia Democrat, said.